idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

 ~~~

 The standard libraries of different functional programming languages differ on what `zip` should do if its
 input lists have different lengths.
-In some languages, it is a runtime error.
+In some languages, this is a runtime error.
 In others, excess elements of the
 longer list are silently ignored.
 In Idris, it is a compile-time type-checking error to try to `zip` `Vect`s
 of different lengths!
 We can see this happen in the Idris REPL: